keptn-sandbox/neoload-service/README.md

 This service is designed to use NeoLoad for executing various Load testing tasks.

 To trigger a NeoLoad test, the service has subscriptions to event channels.
 In more details, the current implementation of the service listens to CloudEvents from type:
-* `sh.keptn.events.deployment-finished`: When receiving this event, the service executes a test for a deployed application.
+* `sh.keptn.event.test.triggered`: When receiving this event, the service executes a test for a deployed application.
 This event would be replace by the start test event

 ## Secret for credentials
 During the setup of NeoLaod, a secret is created that contains key-value pairs for the NeoLoad  URL, NeoLoad apiKey: